 - After Move-In: A room change freeze is active the first three weeks of the semester as housing confirms arrivals and assignments.
 An open room change process (emailed to students and available online) will allow students to request room changes within their assignment living community.
 Please note some communities will remain at high occupancy and room changes may not be an option and staff will assist students in identifying possible room swap opportunities.
 All first-year students seeking a room change for any reason must meet with their Community Director prior to a change being approved.

-For fall 2018, first year students will move in on Friday, August 17 and Saturday, August 18.
-Students will know by May 1 what their move-in day will be.
+For fall 2018, early arrivals, international students, residents of DC, VA, MD, WV, DE, NJ, and PA move in on Friday, August 17, 2018.
+All other residents move in on Saturday, August 18.
+Move-in times will be emailed on June 15.
 Additional information about move-in will be released in July and emailed directly to residential students in preparation for August.

 Can first-year students move in early?

 Due to summer operations and fall preparations, early move in is discouraged.
-Student and families should make arrangements for August 17th or 18th arrival.
 Certain student groups who are required to be on campus early will receive direct correspondence from their sponsoring campus partner.

 What items should I bring with me to campus?

 How are mail and packages delivered on campus?

 Learn more about mail and package service for on-campus residents.
 We will not accept packages for the Fall 2018 semester until Monday, August 13, 2018.
 Any delivery attempts prior to this date will be refused.

 Does AU offer MicroFridge rentals?